pzivich/zEpid/README.md

 # Module Structure:
     |
-    |-RelRisk(): calculate risk ratio from pandas dataframe
+    |-RelRisk(): calculate risk ratio from pandas dataframe (verified with SAS 9.4)
-    |-RiskDiff(): calculate risk difference from pandas dataframe
+    |-RiskDiff(): calculate risk difference from pandas dataframe (verified with SAS 9.4)
-    |-NNT(): calcualte the number needed to treat from pandas dataframe
+    |-NNT(): calcualte the number needed to treat from pandas dataframe (verified with SAS 9.4)
-    |-OddsRatio(): calculate the odds ratio from pandas dataframe
+    |-OddsRatio(): calculate the odds ratio from pandas dataframe (verified with SAS 9.4)
-    |-IncRateDiff(): calculate the incidence rate difference from pandas dataframe
+    |-IncRateDiff(): calculate the incidence rate difference from pandas dataframe (verified with SAS 9.4)
-    |-IncRateRatio(): calculate the incidence rate ratio from pandas dataframe
+    |-IncRateRatio(): calculate the incidence rate ratio from pandas dataframe (verified with SAS 9.4)
     |-IC(): calculate the interaction contrast from pandas dataframe
     |-ICR(): calculate the interaction contrast ratio from pandas dataframe
     |-ACR(): calculate attributable community risk from pandas dataframe